 OES wanted to extend its information reach by giving residents alerts and critical information through a wide range of devices.
 “If we’re not changing the way we reach people, we’re not doing our job the best we can,” said Rea.
 As OES improved its ability to precisely monitor emergency conditions, it needed to effectively communicate that information.
 OES decided it needed to develop a mobile application.
 The decision came with a tight timeline.
 The county wanted the app available before the Fall 2012 fire season.
 This meant developing it from scratch in just nine months.

 A Map to the App

 San Diego County chose to develop the app, SD Emergency, with support from longtime service provider AT&T. This would be a big undertaking since not only would it be San Diego County’s first app, but it would also serve as the template for future ones.
 San Diego County wanted an expert on-board.
 “We decided to farm it out as a fully turn-key, supported solution by a vendor that had deep knowledge in that space,” said Adrian Gonzalez, Public Safety Group IT Manager.
-AT&T developed the cross-platform native application by utilizing the AT&T Mobile Enterprise Application Platform (MEAP) to provide a versatile, highly reliable and robust solution.
+AT&T developed the cross-platform native application by utilizing the Mobile Application Development Platform from AT&T to provide a versatile, highly reliable and robust solution.